rhrazdil/bridge-filtering-cni/README.md

 To install the CNI plugin, create the `manifests/daemonset.yaml` resource.

+## Limitations

+The plugin is currently not using conntrack to allow response traffic.
+The user is expected to configure ingress/egress policies accordingly.
+That means that for clients, egress configuration may filter desired IP subnets and ports and ingress configuration should allow all traffic or filter by IP subnet without filtering by ports.
+Vice versa for servers.

 ## Usage

 When using the bridge-filtering plugin, all ingress and egress traffic is dropped by default.
 To enable bridge-filtering plugin, include it in the